HLMQA/HLMQA.github.io/_posts/2014-3-8-NAHR-from-text-to-graph.md

 ## Tasks

-We were able to identify a number of tasks, and from then on could extract a list of needs our tool needed to answer:
+We were able to identify a number of tasks, and from then on could extract a list of needs our tool needed to answer.
+Here are a few of them:

-1. Actor related

 a.
 Viewing an actor in the context of their community relationships: Users are interested in seeing one or more actors as they interact with their community in terms of marriage and de- scendance, as well as godparenthood, and professional collaborations.